Waterloo Region Record

 The Waterloo Region Record (formerly The Record) is the daily newspaper covering Waterloo Region, Ontario, Canada, including the cities of Kitchener, Waterloo and Cambridge, as well as the surrounding area.
+The Record publishes stories daily on therecord.com and in print six days a week.
 Since December 1998, the Record has been published by Metroland Media Group, a subsidiary of Torstar Corporation.
-On May 26, 2020, Torstar, agreed to be acquired by NordStar Capital, a private investment firm; the deal was expected to close by year end.
+On May 26, 2020, Torstar, agreed to be acquired by NordStar Capital, a private investment firm.
+The deal closed in August, 2020.

 History

 The Record traces its history back to the founding of the Daily News, first published on February 9, 1878, by former Methodist preacher Peter Moyer at a printing press located at King and Ontario streets in Berlin (now Kitchener).
 This would be the city's first daily newspaper, and Canada's first bilingual daily as it was supplemented with a full page of German news for the first eight months of its life.

 In 1896, at the time of Moyer's death, three newspapers existed in the city of Berlin: the Berlin Daily Telegraph, the Berlin Daily Record and Moyer's Daily News.
 Due to financial pressures, by 1897 the latter two had merged to become the Berlin News Record, run by William (Ben) Uttley, publisher of the Berlin Daily Record and local historian.
 Retiring in October 1919, Uttley sold the newspaper to W.J.
 Motz and William Daum Euler, who renamed it The Kitchener Daily Record.